-Ah, the rainbird, the harbinger of crystal clear droplets.
-It is coming, rain is welling in the atmosphere, our reunion time is very near.
-Before the pour, the sprinkle lets us…be drizzled upon like a bird bathing.
-It begins to puddle, then it washes as it refreshes.
+October 27, 2019 it rained hard in San Nicolas.
+The rainbirds, the harbingers of crystal clear droplets to come will emerge to sing again next May.
+The drizzle will return when dew drops well up in the atmosphere.
+A tradition that can be counted among all of our blessings.
+Before the pour, the sprinkle lets us…be baptized, like a bird splashing in God’s freedom fountain.
+The first puddles are glorious, and we stomp with joy as it washes and refreshes.
 Rain widens and ripples the circumference of all that we can imagine.
 It fills and overflows buckets into lakes, rivers and streams.
 The Ocean is it’s grandma, always welcoming the wet tears of joy.
 The earth bursts into bloom with plenty of room for more and more rain.
 It is what moistens and feeds all that thirsts for life.
 It soaks the sands, it softens hands.
 Rain gushes into barrels and swirls down drains.
-It ushers us into gladness for a time to wear galoshes and splashes.
+It ushers us into gladness for a time to wear galoshes as it splashes.
 A soul looks up, face catching wet drops, thankful for the energizing, and nourishing downfall of water….. armed with an umbrella, or not…. like a child we are electrified and ready to pounce!
 Silently squealing “I’m blest”, I slumber best in the dashing, crashing pour of rain.
 Ahhh, the rain, let it twinkle on the rooftops and make me snore!

 Copyright 2017 by Barbara Alley Hoyle.
 All rights reserved.